 Intrinsic tooth discoloration occurs when the inner structure of the tooth—the dentin—begins to darken or develop a yellow tint.
 This type of discoloration can develop because of a trauma sustained to the tooth.
 Sometimes when a tooth sustains trauma during childhood, it can damage the developing permanent tooth beneath it, affecting the tooths color.
 If a trauma is sustained during adulthood, internal bleeding can potentially discolor the damaged tooth.

-Other causes include uses of medication at certain stages of life or being born with a rare condition called dentinogenesis imperfecta which can cause gray, amber, or purple discolorations.
+Other causes include use of medication at certain stages of life or being born with a rare condition called dentinogenesis imperfect which can cause gray, amber, or purple discolorations.
 If you have questions about intrinsic discoloration, come in and see us and we can help answer your questions.
 These days Tetracycline stain doesn’t occur because the medical profession has a good understanding about not using the antibiotic when the teeth are developing.
-If you are between the ages of about 45 and 65 then you more then likely know people with stained teeth from Tetracycline.
+If you are between the ages of about 45 and 65 then you more than likely know people with stained teeth from Tetracycline.

 A question we recently got: